manisha-Singh-UW/LING573_HUE-Human-Understanding-and-Empathy/models/readme.md

-This folder contains various pre-trained models
+This folder contains various models that have been trained as part of this project